 Music can be helpful in foreign language courses as well.
 Those people taking a language course, such as French or Spanish, would benefit from hearing the language in contexts outside the classroom.
 They also benefit by hearing the language spoken faster than they hear in the classroom or hearing phrases that do not appear in textbooks (but may be more common in everyday speech).
 Similarly, music can help provide students with a safe space to learn about and celebrate cultural identity.

 Application to Other Ideas

 With the Taylor Swift example mentioned above, students can learn so much about other concepts through music.
 “Shake It Off” is an excellent way to launch a discussion regarding trademarks and what they are.
 Still, it can also segue into a larger discussion about ownership of language or individuality and mental health.

-Utilizing songs as markers to which a teacher can “call-back” to can help students draw a connection between earlier themes or ideas with current discussions.
+Utilizing songs as markers to which a teacher can “call-back” can help students connect earlier themes or ideas with current discussions.
 These call-backs are similar to a mechanism often used in stand-up comedy, where the performer “calls back” to an earlier idea or concept with a phrase that ties multiple themes together.
 As a result, these broader discussions and integration of call-backs encourage students to make connections that they otherwise might not have – which is a useful skill to have as an adult.
 Making connections is an excellent comprehension strategy.
 It sets up students to understand subject matters in a deeper, more dynamic sense.

 Dos and Don’ts of Music in the Classroom